ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-restful-api-with-ballerina.md

 As you can see, there is something new here. `*http:Conflict` is the Ballerina way of saying one type is a subtype another.
 In this case `ConflictingIsoCodeError` is a subtype of `*http:Conflict`.Ballerina has defined a set of types for each HTTP status code.
 This allows users to write services in a type oriented way which is, in turn, helpful when it comes to tooling and generating OpenAPI specifications for HTTP services.
 Returning this record results in HTTP `409` response with JSON payload.

 The body of the response is of type `ErrorMsg`, which simply has a string field named `errmsg`.
-Users can have any data type for their response body based on the need.
+You can have any data type for their response body based on the need.

 ## Writing a Resource to Get Filtered COVID-19 Data by ISO Code